 Next, focus on calculating for your business, not for a mythical corporate entity.
-Write down your yearly living expenses, according to where you live.
-No need for big city living if you’re based in a small town.
-We found some great numbers to get you started here.
+Write down your yearly living expenses based on your location (and compared them to the other neighborhoods near you).
+You could cut costs quickly by moving just a couple of miles away.
+We found some great cost of living numbers to get you started here.

 Then, add up fixed costs like rent and bills for office space, office supplies, and devices, management software, vehicles and maintenance, fuel usage, trade tools, insurance, etc. You’re probably not going to work 365 days/year so don’t forget to subtract weekends, holidays, and any vacation you plan on taking.

 Don’t forget about taxes!
-Depending again on where you live, make sure you’re paying the man what he’s due.
+Make sure you’re paying the man what he’s due.
 You might need an accountant for this but whatever decision you take, this is not a time you want to skimp out and save a bit of cash, as the consequences of tax miscalculations are dire.

 So, how can you improve your lead generation strategy?
-The same way an investment advisor would build you a profitable and sustainable portfolio…diversification.
-You will need to get off your ass and put some time into this… but it’s your business.
+The same way an investment advisor would build a profitable and sustainable portfolio – diversification.

-I’m sure you’ll be willing to do whatever it takes to make it work.
-Here is a list of things’ you NEED to do, including acknowledging that lead generation is for every business, no matter the size and that there are many affordable ways to do it as long as you put in the effort.
+Here is a list of things you NEED to do, including acknowledging that lead generation is for every business, no matter the size.
+There are many affordable ways to do it as long as you put in the effort.
 Start with the following:

 Use risk-free lead generation platforms: Obviously, we’re going to list the Phyxter Pro app; it’s risk-free because you can quote and connect with new customers and only pay us whenever you get paid.
 Some other companies that have similar models are Clipcall, JiffyPro, Task Rabbit, CraftJack, and Contractor.com.
 There are a ton of companies that offer lead generation services specifically for contractors, so do your research and take advantage of the ones that you don’t have to pay for unless you get paid!

-Use SEO – search engine optimization…dreaded SEO: This is something that people get way too worried about, but just start.
+Use SEO – search engine optimization: If you’re starting from scratch, SEO can seem daunting.
 Spend time learning, researching, and working on your SEO.
 A simple trick to getting started is building pages on your site that target a geographic area and a particular service.
 Then, build that page over and over again for every geographic area around you.